COVID-19 Frequently Asked Questions

 -

-All campus buildings will follow a regular schedule this spring.
-Building hours are subject to change, given any change to the status of the pandemic.
+All campus buildings are following a regular schedule.
+Building access and hours are subject to change based on the overall public health situation.

 -